cdev-framework/cdev-sdk/src/cdev/mapper/fs_manager/README.md

 # File System Manager

-This module does the heavy lifting for the `FileSystemComponent` provided with the cdev by default.
+This module does the heavy lifting for the `FileSystemComponent` provided with cdev by default.
 The purpose of this component is to allow end users to define their desired infrastructure using high level languages like Python, but this comes at the cost of the architecture being highly coupled to the users filesystem set up.
 This module attempts to prevent coupling when possible, but there are some situations like handler packaging where it is impossible to completely decouple.

 ## Dependencies and Packaging

 This is one the most important issues that cause friction when transitioning to serverless development because the constraints taken into account when creating language dependency systems are not the same constraints that exist for serverless platforms.
 The solution to this problem is highly dependant on the languages internal dependency system and whatever package manager is popular for that language.
 For Python, the main package manager is `pip`.
-To understand the solutions implemented in Cdev, it is important to have a solid understanding python modules and the standards that tools like `pip` work on top of.
+To understand the solutions implemented in Cdev, it is important to have a solid understanding python modules and the standards that drive tools like `pip`.
 Below are some resources that you should familiar with when working on dependency and packaging.
 - [Python Modules](https://docs.python.org/3/tutorial/modules.html)